Tennant Creek Land Use Plan

 Stage 2 consultation for the Tennant Creek Land Use Plan occurred from 10 July to 17 August 2018.

-The draft Tennant Creek Land Use Plan (5.1 mb) is the outcome of infrastructure studies and advice from service authorities, other NT Government Agencies, and the Barkly Regional Council.
+The draft Tennant Creek Land Use Plan PDF (5.1 MB) is the outcome of infrastructure studies and advice from service authorities, other NT Government Agencies, and the Barkly Regional Council.
 Feedback received during Stage 1 consultation in October and November 2017 has also directly assisted in developing the draft Land Use Plan.

 What are Land Use Plans?